Kidscorner

 Soft from salty tears

-cried by the sea
+shed by the sea,

-raw and raging waves
+from raw, raging waves

-as two people walk
+two people walk

-with ragged hearts
+with ragged hearts,

-suffering in silence
+suffering in silence.

-The sea casts a spell
+The sea casts a spell,

 sings a song of survival

-a lullaby to lessen
+a lullaby to ease

-Seeds are scattered
+Seeds are scattered;

-A path leading to new places
+leading to new places

-where plans are made
+where plans take shape

-under a horizon of hues
+beneath a horizon

-in rugged nature
+in rugged nature,

 15 comments: